Cooperative: Coop principles and values

-Co-op Marque and domain
+Coop Marque and domain

 Since 2002, ICA cooperatives and WOCCU credit unions could be distinguished by use of a .coop domain.
 In 2014, ICA introduced the Global Cooperative Marque for use by ICAs Cooperative members and by WOCCU's Credit Union members so they can be further identified by their coop ethical consumerism label.
 The marque is used today by thousands of cooperatives in more than a hundred countries.

 The .coop domain and Co-operative Marque were designed as a new symbol of the global cooperative movement and its collective identity in the digital age.
 The Co-operative Marque and domain is reserved just for co-operatives, credit unions and organisations that support co-operatives; is distinguished by its ethical badge that subscribes to the seven ICA Cooperative Principles and Co-op Values.
 Co-ops can be identified on the Internet through the use of the .coop suffix of internet addresses.
 Organizations using .coop domain names must adhere to the basic co-op values.